 - Attend the Trans Chaco Rally, showcasing cars and automobile sports.

 - Attend numerous festivals and cultural events.

 - Visit some of the historical sites and national parks

 Although some locals may say the water is potable, it is generally safer to stick to bottled water.

 What kind of clothes do they wear in Paraguay?

 Jeans are a popular clothing choice.
 The dressing is casual and conservative, with light clothing of natural fabric.
 Shorts are not often worn except at beaches.
 Light raincoats are common.
 A rebozo (scarf) is common among women.

-What are the mobile network operators and internet service providers in Paraguay
+What are the mobile network operators and internet service providers in Paraguay?

-list of networks operators in Paraguay
+list of network operators in Paraguay

 and also details about each of them.